chubbymaggie/fossa-docs/src/md/integrating-code/iOS.md

 ### Configuring podspec repos

 FOSSA allows you to add your own podspec repos as well.
 This is done via the [Language Settings](/account/settings/languages) page under `Cocoapods Settings`.
-The url should be of the form: `git@github.com:artsy/eigen.git`.
+The url should be of the form: `https://github.com/artsy/Specs` for public repos, and `git@github.com:artsy/Specs.git` for private repos.

 ![Cocoapods Add Spec Repo](/img/cocoapods-add.png)